goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

    send(message, fromaddr, toaddrs, subject, encode)

    The 'subject' and 'encode' parameters are unused right now

+The send() method accepts a RFC-822 compliant email message.
+TMH won't do any magic to headers (like Mailhost does).
+This up to the application to provide a properly formatted message.

 If you need SSL/TLS support for encrypted connections, you need to install a custom zope.sendmail package from svn.zope.org: